Haririshikesh/System-Design-Journey/Concepts/Networking Essentials/osi.md

 **Analogy**: The GPS navigation system finding the best route across cities and highways.
 **Example**: IP (Internet Protocol), routers.

-> The "inter-network" layer that makes global communication possible.
+> The "inter-network" layer that makes global communication possible. *This layer is crucial for your web request to find the correct web server across the vast internet, just like it guides the video stream to your device.*

 ### 4. Transport Layer